|...what does it really mean?|

 "Do not be unequally yoked with unbelievers.
 For what partnership does righteousness have with lawlessness?
 Or what fellowship has light with darkness?
 What accord has the Messiah with B'liya'al?
 Or what portion does a believer share with an unbeliever?"
 2Corinthians 6:14-15

-"Truly, I say to you, all manner of sins will be forgiven the children of man, and whatever blasphemies they utter, but whoever blasphemes against ruach hakodesh (the spirit of holiness) never has forgiveness, but is guilty of an eternal sin."
+"Truly, I say to you, all manner of sins will be forgiven the children of man, and whatever blasphemies they utter, but whoever blasphemes against ruach hakodesh (reading right to left, Hebrew for "the holiness of spirit") never has forgiveness, but is guilty of an eternal sin."
 Mark 3:28-29

 After the last article, The Origin of Christmas (click on highlighted words to view content)), several wrote to ask, "My family does not recognize the Ten Commandments.
 Specifically, they refuse to abide by the scriptural Sabbath as being Saturday, not Sunday, and they keep Christmas and Easter instead of the Feasts.
 To keep the peace, I have just kept my head down and my mouth shut.
 How do I present the Truth of scripture to them so that they might see?"
 The real question being asked is - just how much wickedness are we to tolerate among those closest to us?
 This is a hard question to answer because it requires an honest appraisal of the words of the One whose example we are to follow - Yeshua haMashiach, the Messiah, and He says: